-Continuing Class 1 Directors - Terms Expire in 2021
+Continuing Class 1 Directors - Terms Expire in 2024

 Robert W. Chappell is an attorney-at-law.
 He operates the Law Office of Robert W. Chappell, Esq. located in Rome, Pennsylvania.
 Mr. Chappell also serves in an "of Counsel" capacity for the law firm of Loomis | Koernig located in Mansfield, Pennsylvania.
 Previously, Mr. Chappell was a partner with the Law Offices of van der Hiel, Chappell and Loomis.
-Mr. Chappell's 24 years expertise as a partner in a law firm and his involvement in business and civic organizations in the communities in which the Bank serves provide the Board valuable insight.
+Mr. Chappell's 27 years expertise as a partner in a law firm and his involvement in business and civic organizations in the communities in which the Bank serves provide the Board valuable insight.
 Mr. Chappell's years of providing legal counsel and operating a law office position him well to continue to serve as a director for the Company.
-Age 52.
+Mr. Chappell is Chairman of the Compensation/Human Resource Committee.
+Age 55.
 Director of the Company and the Bank since 2006.

-- Roger C. Graham, Jr. is retired from Graham Construction and Excavating.
+Roger C. Graham, Jr. is retired from Graham Construction and Excavating.
 Mr. Graham owned and operated Graham Construction & Excavating for 20 years.
 As a retired, successful business owner, Mr. Graham has a knowledgeable skill set that positions him well to continue to serve as a director for the Company.
 Mr. Graham is Chairman of the Credit Committee.
-Age 63.
-Director of the Company and the Bank since 2001. - E. Gene Kosa is a partner in EDKO Farms and President of EDKO Farms, Inc., an agricultural production and service business, located in Ulysses, Pennsylvania.
-Mr. Kosa has successfully managed an agricultural business for 44 years.
+Age 66.
+Director of the Company and the Bank since 2001.

+E. Gene Kosa is a partner in EDKO Farms and President of EDKO Farms, Inc., an agricultural production and service business, located in Ulysses, Pennsylvania.
+Mr. Kosa has successfully managed an agricultural business for 47 years.
 Mr. Kosa is also president of GENA Holdings, a holding company primarily for mineral rights and other assets.
 As a business owner, Mr. Kosa has a knowledgeable skill set that positions him well to continue to serve as a director for the Company.
 Mr. Kosa is Chairman of the Audit and Examination Committee.
-Age 72.
-Director of the Company and the Bank since 2001. - R. Joseph Landy is an attorney-at-law with the firm of Landy & Rossettie, PLLC, formerly Landy & Landy Attorneys at Law, located in Sayre, Pennsylvania.
-Mr. Landy's 40 years expertise as a partner in a law firm and his involvement in business and civic organizations in the communities in which the Bank serves provide the Board valuable insight.
+Age 75.
+Director of the Company and the Bank since 2001.

+R. Joseph Landy is an attorney-at-law with the firm of Landy & Rossettie, PLLC, formerly Landy & Landy Attorneys at Law, located in Sayre, Pennsylvania.
+Mr. Landy's 43 years expertise as a partner in a law firm and his involvement in business and civic organizations in the communities in which the Bank serves provide the Board valuable insight.
 Mr. Landy's years of providing legal counsel and operating a law office position him well to continue to serve as a director for the Company.
-Mr. Landy is Chairman of the Compensation/Human Resource Committee.
-Age 64.
+Mr. Landy is Chairman of the Board of Directors.
+Age 67.
 Director of the Company and the Bank since 2001.